Bei Mir Bistu Shein: Global phenomenon

 Within a year after its release, popular Hollywood films such as Love, Honor and Behave (1938) featured the song.
 Judy Garland recorded a cover for Love Finds Andy Hardy (1938), although the song did not appear in the final cut of the film.

 The song quickly became a worldwide phenomenon.
-Within thirty days of the Andrews Sisters' version of "Bei Mir Bist Du Schoen," a number of other artists recorded covers in the hopes of capitalizing on its popularity.
+Within thirty days of the Andrews Sisters' version of "Bei mir bist du schön," a number of other artists recorded covers in the hopes of capitalizing on its popularity.
 In December 1937, artists such as Belle Baker, Kate Smith, Benny Goodman (with Martha Tilton and Ziggy Elman), Ella Fitzgerald, the Barry Sisters, and Rudy Vallée, had all put out competing recordings.

 Soon after, the song appeared in Hollywood films such as Love, Honor and Behave (1938) sung by ingénue Priscilla Lane, and Oscar Micheaux's American race film Swing (1938) sung by Cora Green.
 By the end of 1938—a mere year later—Guy Lombardo, Greta Keller, Mieczyslaw Fogg, Slim Gaillard, Zarah Leander, Willie "The Lion" Smith, Eddie Rosner, Adrian Rollini, Tommy Dorsey, and others had all recorded the song.

 From the 1940s to 1960s, additional covers were performed by a younger generation of artists which included Ramsey Lewis, Louis Prima (with Keely Smith), The Crew-Cuts, and June Christy.

 Over time, the song grossed approximately $3 million, with its original creators Secunda and Jacobs missing significant royalties.
 In February 1961, the copyright on the song expired, and the ownership reverted to Secunda and Jacobs, who signed a contract with Harms, Inc., securing proper royalties.
 That same year, Secunda and Jacobs developed a new musical around the song itself, eponymously titled Bay mir bistu sheyn.

 The revamped 1961 musical focuses on a "rabbi and his two sons and a matchmaker and his daughter.
 One of the rabbi's sons is in love with the matchmaker's daughter."
 Their desired marriage eventually occurs, but not before the usual romantic misunderstandings and complexities.
 In his later years, shortly before his death, Secunda purportedly expressed dismay that he would be remembered solely for writing the song.

 Jazz singer Sarah Spiegel recorded the song with Louis Prima Jr. and the Witnesses on the 2012 album Return of the Wildest!